nuccinc/distributed-computing/README.md

 - Go to Preferences > Resources > Filesharing
 - Check to enable the C drive
 - Click "Apply and Restart"
+- Wait for Docker to *completely* finished restarting

-After Docker has *COMPLETELY* finished restarting, run `quickstart.bat --docker-installed` to start processing workload immediately.
+- Run `quickstart.bat --docker-installed` from an elevated prompt to start processing workloads immediately

-When running the Docker image for the first time, Windows will ask to confirm if Docker can access your C drive, so please say yes.
+*When running the Docker image for the first time, Windows will ask to confirm if Docker can access your C drive.*

 ### Other platforms, please refer to [the official Docker documentation](https://docs.docker.com/install/) for installing Docker for your particular OS: